fulldemo13/get_next_line-42/README.md

 # Mandatory part

 External functions allowed: read, malloc, free

 Description: Write a library that contains ft_printf, a function that will mimic the real printf

+Return values:
-Return values: 1 : A line has been read
+1->A line has been read
-0 : EOF has been reached
+0->EOF has been reached
--1 : An error happened
+-1->An error happened
 ```
 -  Calling your function get_next_line in a loop will then allow you to read the text available on a file descriptor one line at a time until the EOF.
 - • Your program must compile with the flag -D BUFFER_SIZE=xx. which will be used